ZBYZBY1234/NEU_Exoskeleton/README.md

 This package is mainly for programming the security module for this exoskeleton.
 And there are some tips for record data as csv file to do some treatment.

+### gait_recognition

+This package is mainly for recognize the gait by real-time.
+So It's mainly for the data filter and Neural Network which is used to make some recognition.

 ## Run

 ### Hard Ware Mode